department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/research-design/usability-testing/ch36-ch31-usability-convo-guide.md

 ### Task 1 / Chapter 36 wizard / 5 minutes
 User determines if 28-8832 is the sole form to use to apply for career and education benefits
-- (If user has disability rating) Would you mind telling us what your disability rating is?
-- With that in mind, take a **look at this page and see if you qualify for Chapter 36 or other benefits.**
+- Please take a **look at this page and see if you qualify for Chapter 36 or other benefits.**
 - (When user gets to the time-limit Q) Does this disqualify you?
 Let's say that it's been only six months.

 ### Task 1A / Chapter 31 wizard / 5 minutes